 Do you like reading about what the world might become in the future?
 Or what it would be like to live in a world of magic?
 How about if something in the past had happened differently, what would today be like?
 If the answer to any of these questions is, "Yes," then come to the Gleason Science Fiction/Fantasy Book Club.
 Meet others with your tastes.
 Discuss the ideas in the books you enjoy reading.
 Eat cookies.
 It's all here!

-Our next meeting is Monday, March 10, at 7 p.m., and the discussion title is Through Wolf's Eyes by Jane Lindskold.
+Our next meeting is Monday, May 12, at 7 p.m., and the discussion title is The Stars My Destination by Alfred Bester.
 If interested, contact Charles at the library or at firstname.lastname@example.org.
 We look forward to seeing you!

 Carlisle Community Conversations